This is the online home of Harley R, an artist, musician and writer based in London, England.

 Pestrepeller is a trio with Ed Pinsent (again) and renowned artist Savage Pencil, sometimes expanding to include various talented collaborators.
 Pestrepeller’s music tends to be more detailed and unpredictable than Mystery Dick’s, but offers a similar power and organic beauty.
 Our best known work is ‘Isle of Dark Magic’, released in 2006 on Important Records to much acclaim.

 You can find out more about Mystery Dick and Pestrepeller and buy our records at www.mysterydick.com.

 I have also appeared on various releases by North London band The Original Beekeepers.
 In 1998 I tried and failed to join The Fall.

-I have been occasional fill-in presenter on The Sound Projecting radio show on Resonance 104.4 FM, and have presented surveys of piano music, obscure rock’n’roll, Popol Vuh, The Residents, and The Fall, amongst others.
+I have been occasional fill-in presenter on The Sound Projecting radio show on Resonance 104.4 FM, and have presented surveys of piano music, obscure rock’n’roll, Popol Vuh, The Residents, Sparks, the Beach Boys and The Fall, amongst others.

 I have written occasionally for The Sound Projector, a music magazine whose motto is ‘better listening through imagination’.
 It takes an unpretentious and populist approach to music that is often perceived to be ‘difficult’.
 I’ve covered topics such as the singer/songwriter Daniel Johnston, Brian Wilson’s Smile, the Blue Oyster Cult, the Monkees, the Church of Euthanasia, and modern chart music.